annaandmandy/DS562_BigDataEngineer/Homework 4 - Stream Analytics/README.md

 >💡 If you created a debugging data file in HW3, you can upload that same data file as **sample input** to be used for output testing.

 ### 5. Start the Azure Function App and Enable Event Hubs
-- Navigate to your Function App created in HW7.
+- Navigate to your Function App
 - Click on the "Start" button to start the function app.
 - Ensure that the Function App is running and ingesting data into the Event Hub.